MicrosoftDocs/windows-dev-docs/terminal/search.md

 # How to search in Windows Terminal

 The Windows Terminal comes with a search feature that allows you to look through the text buffer for a specific keyword.
-This is useful when looking for a command you had run before or for a specific file name.
+This is useful when trying to find a command you had run before or for a specific file name.

 ## Using search

-By default, you can open the search dialog by typing `Ctrl+Shift+F`.
-Once opened, you can type the keyword you're looking for into the text box and hit `Enter`.
+By default, you can open the search dialog by typing `ctrl+shift+f`.
+Once opened, you can type the keyword you're looking for into the text box and hit `enter` to search.

 ![Windows Terminal search screenshot](./images/search.png)
 _Configuration: [Powerline in PowerShell](./custom-terminal-gallery/powerline-in-powershell.md)_